Skip to content

 }

-• measurement For metric data, we can send specific measurement sets to specific workspaces.
+• measurement For metric data, we can send specific measurements to specific workspaces.
 For example, the measurement name for disk is disk.
-We can write the rule like this:
+We can write rules like this:

 {